This site requires a more recent version of Adobe Flash Player to function properly.

 Despite a shrinking market over the past few years, U.S. motorcycle sales are still the largest source of value for Harley-Davidson

-U.S. Heavyweight Motorcycle sales account for about 64% of the company’s overall motorcycle sales, making it the largest single geographic market for Harley-Davidson.
+U.S. Heavyweight Motorcycle sales account for almost two-thirds of the company’s overall motorcycle sales, making it the largest single geographic market for Harley-Davidson.
 Over the past few years, overall heavyweight motorcycle sales have declined significantly in the U.S. while international sales have increased slightly.
 Revenues from international markets (excluding U.S. and Europe) have consistently risen, while U.S. revenues still haven't reverted to pre-recession days.
 The market did show signs of recovery and the total U.S. sales grew by ~32% between 2010-2014.
+However, a tough pricing environment and stiff competition, due to the stronger U.S. dollar, dragged down revenues in 2015.
 Despite already forming two-thirds of Harley's net shipments, U.S. motorcycle sales still haven't reached the highs seen in pre-recession times.
 We believe U.S. motorcycle sales will recover over the next few years making this region a strong source of overall motorcycle sales growth.

 Increased push in wholesale and retail lending by Harley-Davidson Financial Services (HDFS)